ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 DigitalOcean and Code Capsules have a much more intuitive UI.
 However, DigitalOcean requires you to enter payment information upon account creation.
 DigitalOcean also took the longest time to deploy the application, which is reflected by its higher time-to-production for each attempt.

 Because Heroku is more mature, it is hard to find an unused domain name.
 I attempted multiple names - Code Capsules accepted my first Capsule name immediately.
-DigitalOcean doesn't let you enter your own domain name, unless you tinker in the settings.
+DigitalOcean doesn't let you enter your own domain name unless you tinker in the settings.

-I also counted total number of UI clicks, that is, the number of clicks after creating an account to reach a deployed product.
+I also counted the total number of UI clicks, that is, the number of clicks after creating an account to reach a deployed product.

 | Code Capsules| Heroku |DigitalOcean|
 | ----------- |--------|-------|